Fredericksburg Manslaughter Lawyer

 At Andrew J. Cornick, Attorney at Law, we recognize the gravity of manslaughter charges and are committed to providing expert legal representation in Fredericksburg and the surrounding areas.
 With a wealth of experience and a track record of successful outcomes, our firm stands as a beacon of support for those facing manslaughter allegations.

 Call Andrew J. Cornick, Attorney at Law, today at (540) 818-3859 or contact us online to schedule a meeting with our manslaughter attorney in Fredericksburg!

 What Is Considered Manslaughter in Virginia?

-In Virginia, manslaughter is not specifically defined in our criminal statute but includes cases where there has been the unintended loss of a life due to the actions of the accused.
+In Virginia, manslaughter is not explicitly defined in our criminal statute but includes cases where there has been the unintended loss of life due to the actions of the accused.
 Even when the "involuntary" version of this offense is charged, it is still considered a serious felony that can result in significant penalties.
 If you have been accused of this violent crime, then the time to start developing a compelling defense is now.

 What is the Difference Between Voluntary & Involuntary Manslaughter?

 - Voluntary manslaughter is charged when it is believed that the defendant killed someone unlawfully, such as when engaged in "mutual combat" or acting in response to provocation.

 - Involuntary manslaughter is charged when a defendant is suspected to have killed someone accidentally during an unlawful (but non-felonious) act, or while improperly performing a lawful act.
 Both forms of manslaughter are considered Class 5 felonies in Virginia and can yield the same penalties if a conviction is reached.

 - Up to $2,500 in fines